philippaclaire9/backend-review/README.md

 # NC News

 This project was completed as part of the Northcoders Back-End Review.
 This API allows clients to access a "news" database.
 The data contained within the database includes articles, topics and comments.
 Using various endpoints, the client has access to the data and can add to, delete and manipulate the held data within the database.
+The API can be viewed here: http://nc-news-review.herokuapp.com

 ## Getting Started